arosbio/cpsign_predict_services/README.md

 ## Testing

+### Requirements
+For all tests to run the services needs both valid models and cpsign licenses.
+For each service the tests rely on having a license in the location `src/test/resources/resources/cpsign.license` and a valid model (for the given service type) at location `src/test/resources/resources/test-model.cpsign`.
+For the `cp_classification` service there's also an alternative test-suite for TCP which requires a TCP-model in the location `src/test/resources/resources/test-model-tcp.cpsign`

 ### Unit-testing utility code
 There is test suite in [service_utils](service_utils/src/test/java/suites/UnitTestSuite.java) that runs tests that are serverless and quick to run.

 ### Integration tests
 The integration tests requires a running service, meaning that they need a model that is loaded on startup so we have a fully functional service.
 These tests are run using `mvn verify` but in order for this to work, the system-properties `LICENSE_FILE` and `MODEL_FILE` must be set.
-To make this simpler there's a `run_IT_tests.sh` within each repo that sets these variables and runs the integration tests (but not the unit-tests).
+To make this simpler there's a `run_IT_tests.sh` within each repo that sets these variables and runs the integration tests.

 ### User-interactive testing
-To facilitate easy interactive testing each of the services includes a shell script that sets the environment variables to point to a model and license and starts up the service.
-You have to check these paths and update with valid model and license for this to run successfully.
+To facilitate easy interactive testing, each of the services includes a shell script that sets the environment variables to point to the resources outlined under Requirements and starts up the service.

 ### DIY - testing
 As you can read in the following sections, the services require both a model and a valid license to work.
 Testing can then be performed using the maven-jetty-plugin, in the terminal you can thus run: